nicolaprezza/nicolaprezza.github.io/index.md

 # News

 * Program committee of the 27th International Symposium on String Processing and Information Retrieval [SPIRE 2020], to be held in Orlando, Florida.
-* From February 2020 I'll be Assistant Professor at LUISS University of Rome.
 * Invited speaker at the 18th Symposium on Experimental Algorithms June 16-18, 2020, Catania, Italy.
 [SEA 2020](http://www.sea2020.dmi.unict.it/).
 * Invited speaker at The 5th International Workshop on Innovative Algorithms for Big Data [IABD 2019](https://sites.google.com/view/iabd2019/iabd2019), Kyoto.
 * Program committee of the 31th Annual Symposium on Combinatorial Pattern Matching [CPM 2020], to be held in Copenhagen.